iamthedh7/License_plate_recognition/README.md

 ---------------------------------------------------------------------------------------------

-Step 1: install CUDA and cudnn (recommend)
+Step 1: install CUDA and cudnn (recommend).

-Step 2: set up an Anaconda Environment
+Step 2: set up an Anaconda Environment.

 Step 3: activate this Environment and run this command line: